Bort: Algorithms and Applications

 Model Compression

-It is straightforward to see, however, that model compression is in NP-complete: you must ensure generalizability of a target model, which means you need to train it (which we know is NP-complete).
+It is straightforward to see, however, that model compression is in NP-complete: you must ensure generalisability of a target model, which means you need to train it (which we know is NP-complete).
 However, a good solution means that you'll need to train multiple nets (as defined by their architectural parameters), which quickly becomes a combinatorial problem with hardness beyond what SGD is able to handle on its own.
 Nonetheless, verifying a good solution would be relatively easy.

 Indeed, many approximation approaches exist that are heuristic in nature, such as:

 So it follows that there is quite a bit of room for improvement, especially around the computational aspect of it.
-Indeed, if you think about it, what we are actually doing with model compression is getting a smaller model that remains generalizable.
+Indeed, if you think about it, what we are actually doing with model compression is getting a smaller model that remains generalisable.
 Hence, the concept of architectural parameters has a natural correspondence in this area.

 The question, which we will be going back to frequently, is: